Quasician/CellularAutomata/doc/DESIGN_PLAN.md

 since its operation is the same everytime.
 Visualization needs to be closed because it will be the same everytime.

 ## Overview
+We plan to have a runner class that has a setup method, startSim method, endSim method, and updateGrid method.
+We plan to also have an abstract Cell class that has the methods:
+    getState
+    setState
+    getTopCell
+    getBottomCell
+    getLeftCell
+    getRightCell
+    updateState

 ## User Interface